 An internal blog becomes an ideal and obvious place for all those small updates and provides a method of logging that information without the cumbersome process of constantly sending “update on topic” types of e-mails.

-Sharing information with others is a way of learning, and sharing in written form, in particular, helps people build up expertise on the subject.
+Sharing information with others is a way of learning, and sharing written content, in particular, helps people build up expertise on the subject.
 Blogging internally in your company is a great way to clarify your knowledge and expertise in a way that helps you understand it better.